 It is a fact though that a good credit rating is essential.

-If you have found yourself in a position where your credit rating is really poor, there are only two options available to you.
+If you have found yourself in a position where your credit rating is really poor, only two options are available to you.
 You can either not use credit as a facility and rely on income alone or, you can look at rebuilding your credit rating.

-Rebuilding your credit rating is a long process, but it’s worth it.
+Rebuilding your credit rating is a long process but worth it.

 Taking out bad credit finance is one way you can look to rebuild your credit score.

 That should come as good news because it means you don’t have to wait indefinitely to own your dream car.

 Carvine offers a facility for credit that allows people who have been refused credit elsewhere to take out credit.
 That’s not a promise that everyone will be accepted.
 As a responsible lender, Carvine wants to make sure a loan is appropriate for you and your circumstances before a credit agreement is made.